grafana/beyla/docs/sources/configure/options.md

   process matching the entries in the `discovery` section.
 - If the list contains `application_span`, the Beyla OpenTelemetry exporter exports application-level trace span metrics;
   but only if there is defined an OpenTelemetry endpoint, and Beyla was able to discover any process matching the entries in the `discovery` section.
+When this option is enabled, service graph metrics are also generated.
+  For best experience with generating service graph metrics, please use a DNS for service discovery and make sure the DNS names match the OpenTelemetry service names used in Beyla.
+In Kubernetes environments, the OpenTelemetry service name set by Beyla's service name discovery is the best choice for service graph metrics.
 - If the list contains `network`, the Beyla OpenTelemetry exporter exports network-level metrics; but only if there is defined an OpenTelemetry endpoint and the [network metrics are enabled]({{< relref "../network" >}}).